 If you are using Datastore, Google recommends that you design your application so that it will not need to update an entity group more than once per second.
 Remember that an entity with no parent and no children is its own entity group.
 If you update an entity group too rapidly then your Datastore writes will have higher latency, timeouts, and other types of error.
 This is known as contention.

 Datastore write rates to a single entity group can sometimes exceed the one per second limit so load tests might not show this problem.
-Some suggestions for designing your application to reduce write rates on entity groups are in the Datastore contention article.

 High read/write rates to a narrow key range